Moulikde/Moulikde/README.md

 - 💬 Ask me about ETL and Data Engineering.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/moulikde/)
 - ⚡ Fun fact: I like Stand up comedy, what's the deal with Airplane food?
 Can't live with it, can't live without it.

+I am working on my github and will get it sorted soon.
+I will show case all the projects I talked about in my Resume and many more projects I've been doing on the side.